donguree/hal-libs-header/documentation/source/system/mmc.rst

 Performance Requirements
 ------------------------

-|  It should return within 10ms, if there are no special reasons.
+|  Each funtion in the API List should return within 10ms, unless there are any special reasons.

 Design Constraints
 ------------------

-|  Please refer to each function's constraints.
+|  Please refer to the performance requirements and constraints of each function the API Reference.

 **The SMART infromation**

-|  The vendor specific command for the life time or the emmc erase count is not common.
+|  The vendor specific command for the life time or the eMMC erase count is not common.
 |  It is designed by the eMMC vendor.
 There might be command sequence set.
 The several commands might be issued to get the information.
 |  Between the vendor commands for the life time, if there is another command(read or write), the emmc device could be in abnormal.
 |  We should implement the function, to get vendor life time, as one command set.
 There must not be another command during issuing the vendor command for the life time.

 Implementation
 **************
+|  This section provides supplementary materials that are useful for MMC module implementation.
+- The File Location section provides the location of the Git repository where you can get the header file in which the interface for the MMC module implementation is defined.
+- The API List section provides a brief summary of MMC APIs that you must implement.
+- The Implementation Details section provides the sample code for the MMC API.

 File Location
 =============
+|  The MMC interfaces are defined in the hal_mmc.h header file, which can be obtained from https://swfarmhub.lge.com/.
+- Git repository: bsp/ref/hal-libs-header
-|  The Git repository of the hal mmc module is available at `hal-libs-header <https://wall.lge.com/admin/repos/bsp/ref/hal-libs-header>`_ .
-This Git repository contains the header files for the hal mmc implementation as well as documentation for the mmc implementation guide and mmc API reference.
+|  This Git repository contains the header files for the MMC implementation as well as documentation for the MMC implementation guide and MMC API reference.

 API List
 ========